Akosua Busia: Career

+In 2024 Busia released the drama film In Search of a Blessed Life: He Who Hath, which was inspired by the book He that Hath, to Him Shall Be Given by Dag Heward-Mills.
+Later that same year Busia's documentary Stevie Wonder in Ghana: In Search of a Blessed Life was also released.

 Personal life

 On 12 October 1996, Akosua Busia married the American film director John Singleton, with whom she has a daughter — Hadar Busia-Singleton (born 3 April 1997); the couple divorced on 15 June 1997.
 Their daughter attended school in Ghana, before returning to the US.

 She co-founded with her sister Abena Busia the Busia Foundation International, aiming "to provide assistance to the disadvantaged".